MarounHaddad/Exploring-the-representational-power-of-graph-autoencoder/README.md

 [4] Qiu, J., Tang, J., Ma, H., Dong, Y., Wang, K., Tang, J., 2018.
 Deepinf:  Socialinfluence  prediction  with  deep  learning,  in:  Proceedings  of  the  24th  ACMSIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 2110–2119.

 ### Cite
 This work has been published in Neurocomputing.
-Please cite this work if you use any of the code or material.
+Please cite this article if you use any of the code or materials for your work.

 @article{HADDAD2021,
 title = {Exploring the representational power of graph autoencoder},